 - A) Roll 2D10 for each characteristic and add any modifier that is listed for the Character's Race and Sex.
-(Section 1.1.1). - B) Roll 1D10 to determine a multiplier for the characteristic on the table below.
+(Section 1.1.1). - B) Roll 1D10 to determine a multiplier for the characteristic on table 1.2.
 In all cases, the value in parentheses is the multiplier that is used for Appearance.
 The unparenthesized value is the Constitution multiplier.